-When I do demos to new Trello users one of the things I always encourage them to check out is Trello's custom fields.
+When we do demos to new Trello users one of the things we always encourage them to check out is Trello's custom fields.
 Not just because they work great with all our tools, but because adding custom fields is when I see people really get Trello.
-Welcome to our ultimate guide to custom fields in Trello.
+Welcome to our ultimate guide to custom fields in Trello!
 We will cover the how the why and give you some examples of how we've seen other teams using Custom fields.

 Let's start with a few examples of how you could use Trello's custom fields on your boards

 Sales teams can add fields like deal value, deal source, expected close date, email address, etc.

 Here we see the front of the card showing all these fields.
 You can select which custom fields you want to show on the front of the cards if you don't want to show them all.

 HR Teams using Trello for a recruitment pipeline can add expected salary, location, hiring department, etc.